Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

 *"Man is a tool-using animal.
 Without tools he is nothing, with tools he is all"* *- Thomas Carlyle*

-Therefore, I used the following the following tools:
+Therefore, I used the following tools:

 <div class="imgcap">
 <img src="/assets/cover1.jpg" style="border:none;">